The Board of the Northwest Scientific Association (NWSA) is accepting nominations for two awards: Outstanding Scientist & Honorary Life Membership.

 In the body of the e-mail provide your name and contact information, the name of the individual you are nominating, and the award type.
 Attach or include the requested supporting materials that describe how that individual meets the criteria as listed below for that award.

-Send the requested information to the NWSA President, Connie Harrington.
+Send the requested information to the NWSA President, Dan Gavin.

 Nominee does not need to be a NWSA member.